apiad/sublime-browser-integration/README.md

 **Key binding:** `ctrl+shift+b,n`

-If there are links (`a` with the `href` property defined) in the current page, a quick panel will display all the available links.
+If there are links (`a` tags with the `href` property defined) in the current page, a quick panel will display all the available links.
 Selecting any of them will make the browser navigate to it.

 The first three options are special links.
 The first option (`Custom URL`) opens an input panel to enter a custom URL to navigate to.
 The currently loaded URL is already selected in the input panel.
 If you don't type a valid locator (`http`, `https`, etc.), then `http://` is appended to the URL.
 The second (`Back`) and third (`Forward`) option allow you to navigate back and forth respectively.